Book Review: Just Beneath The Surface By R.H. Ramsey

 Kendell finds herself feeling like a teenager again.
 She begins hanging out at the bar, calling men, and often leaves the kids at home to take care of themselves.
 Then she meets Spencer, who seems like a great guy on the surface, but he will take a turn for the worse after Kendell marries him.
 The kids aren’t very fond of Spencer and when they are over at this house visiting their mother he rarely lets Kendell spend much time with them.
 In fact, the abuse began shortly after they got married and Kendell felt that she never did anything right to please her husband.
 Spencer begins leaving bruises, cuts, and other injuries on Kendell and expects her to go on as if they never happened.
 The abuse seems to get more and more intense each time it happens; however, she feels like she is stuck in the relationship because she loves him.
 She finds herself thinking that each time he abuses her that he will change and she always accepts his apology and will do anything to cover up what her husband is doing to her.
 She can’t do anything and walks on eggs shells doing her best not to upset Spencer.
 Spencer always makes promises that he can’t seem to keep and the abuse continues.

-Buy Just Beneath the Surface by R.H.
+Continue Reading: Just Beneath the Surface by R.H.
 Ramsey

-7 Responses to “Book Review: Just Beneath The Surface By R.H.
+7 responses to “Book Review: Just Beneath The Surface By R.H.
 Ramsey”

 Sounds good.